 For extra-stubborn carafe stains, add 2 tablespoons of baking soda and ½ cup hydrogen peroxide to your coffee pot.
 Top with boiling water, wait 1-2 hours, and the stains should lift away without too much struggle.

 Puracy Natural Dish Soap: Powerful, Concentrated, Safe

-In just a few simple steps – and Puracy Dish Soap – you’ll have a clean machine that’s ready to brew rich, great-tasting coffee.
-Plant-based, 99.96% natural, and super concentrated, this is a safe choice for tackling stains on all of your dishes, utensils, glassware, pots, pans, and much more.
+With a few simple steps – and Puracy Dish Soap – you’ll have a clean coffee maker that’s ready for rich, great-tasting brew.
+Plant-based, 99.41% natural, and super-concentrated, this is a safe choice for tackling stains on all of your dishes, utensils, glassware, pots, pans, and much more.